mvolkmann/MyUnixEnv/notes/GoNotes.md

 In the previous example the receiver is a pointer to a struct.
-This allows the method to modify the struct and avoids making a copy of the struct.
+This allows the method to modify the struct and avoids making a copy of the struct when it is invoked.
 When the receiver is a type value and not a pointer to a type value the method receives a copy and cannot modify the original.
-For these reasons, most methods on structs take a pointer.

 When a function has a parameter with a pointer type, it must be passed a pointer